Get to know the people who make the music happen

 Mike then further strengthened his relationship with GUS, becoming Associate Music Consultant at the start of 2020, following his invaluable insights into the band’s concert and contest performances.
 Mike uses his experience as a music producer with the likes of the English Chamber Orchestra, BBC Concert Orchestra and Sir Simon Rattle’s BCMG Group to offer a new perspective on the band’s music making.

-Forming a formidable partnership with Chris Jeans, Mike has been able to offer insights into the band’s preparation for concerts and contests that has enabled them to scale new heights; to be more ambitious creatively; to aspire to resume their former status as one of the finest bands in the world.
+Forming a formidable partnership with Chris Jeans and Stephen Bell, Mike has been able to offer insights into the band’s preparation for concerts and contests that has enabled them to scale new heights; to be more ambitious creatively; to aspire to resume their former status as one of the finest bands in the world.

 When asked about his relationship with the GUS band Mike says: “We have barely scratched the surface.
 In Chris Jeans we are blessed with an Artistic Director who has a liquid musical intelligence allied to a sense of humour and a musical pedigree that commands respect.
 I then add in my tuppence worth and, between us, we take the band to ever more demanding levels of performance and musicality.
 This is roller-coaster ride I don’t ever want to end!”